top of page

 REACH-compliant in silico predictions, supported by comprehensive documentation (QMRF, QPRF, and QAF)

-In silico and QSAR predictions for cosmetic ingredients and cosmetic formulations
+QSAR predictions for Cosmetic ingredients and their mixtures

 Cosmetics